kenankocadurdu/Federated-Learning-OpenFL/README.md

 OpenFL is a Python 3 framework for Federated Learning.
 OpenFL is designed to be a flexible, extensible and easily learnable tool for data scientists.
 This framework currently offers two ways to set up and run experiments with a federation: the Director-based workflow and Aggregator-based workflow.

 ### Director Based Workflow
-#### 1. Create a virtual environment, install OpenFL, and upgrade pip
+#### 1. Create a virtual environment, upgrade pip, and install OpenFL
 ```
 apt-get install python3-venv -y
 python3 -m venv venv